 - Europe, Asia, Australia: Standard voltage is 220-240V.

 The consequences of a mismatch are severe.
-A 115V element plugged into a 230V supply will receive double its intended voltage, causing it to overheat and burn out almost instantly, often in a dramatic and dangerous fashion.
+A 115V element plugged into a 230V supply will receive double its intended tension, causing it to overheat and burn out almost instantly, often in a dramatic and dangerous fashion.
 Conversely, a 230V element on a 115V supply will only receive half its intended voltage, resulting in it producing a mere 25% of its rated power, making it functionally useless.

 Densité de puissance